-HHM Health is now vaccinating all people ages 12 and older.
+HHM Health is now vaccinating individuals ages 5 and older.

 HHM Health is continuing our commitment to current masking guidelines.

 We will continue to require employees, physicians on the medical staffs, patients and visitors to wear a mask when in all HHM Health facilities, even if a person is vaccinated.
 Masks, when combined with handwashing and maintaining safe distance, have been proven to be effective at limiting the spread of COVID-19.
 Our guidelines remain the same to protect our patients and staff, while providing a safe environment for all.

 It is vital that we continue to wear masks to protect our community and each other.

 Information on COVID-19

 Important Ways to Slow the Spread

 - Wear a mask that covers your nose and mouth to help protect yourself and others.